 • Passed the Renters’ Access Act, which prohibits discrimination in renter applications and supports fair access to housing by creating uniform screening criteria for applicants’ rental and credit history.

-• Introduced Resolution calling for hearings on rent control in Philadelphia, and held a rally and public hearing calling for rent stabilization as a necessary remedy for Philadelphia’s housing crisis
+• Called for hearings on rent control and held a rally and public hearing calling for rent stabilization as a necessary remedy for Philadelphia’s housing crisis.

-• Advocated for and won increased funding for Rental Assistance ($15M) and expansion of the Eviction Diversion Program and Right to Counsel ($1M) in targeted zip codes
+• Won increased funding for Right to Counsel ($1M) in targeted zip codes

-• Held hearings to investigate how the housing crisis impacts three groups of senior Philadelphians: senior homeowners, senior renters, and seniors in the shelter system and facing homelessness
+• Held three hearings to investigate how the housing crisis impacts seniors in Philadelphia

-• Advocated for and won $500,000 for the Pennsylvania Immigrant Family Unity Project, which provides legal defense for immigrants faced with deportation and separation from their families
+• Won over $500,000 for the Pennsylvania Immigrant Family Unity Project, which provides legal defense for immigrants faced with deportation and separation from their families

 Safer, Greener Neighborhoods